Previous dayMarch 30, 2026Next day

 31.4 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.6 earthquake near Rat Islands, Aleutian Islands, Alaska at 22:30 UTC on March 30, 2026.
-At a depth of 31.4 km, the event was shallow crustal.
-Geolocation places the event at 51.287°N, 178.827°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.6 earthquake near Rat Islands, Aleutian Islands, Alaska came in on March 30, 2026 at 22:30 UTC.
+This was a shallow crustal earthquake, focused at 31.4 km depth.
+The epicenter is at 51.287°, 178.827°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30